-Install and configure IBM HTTP Server with WebSphere Application Server curam.rest.allowedOrigins property for the REST application on your application server, or install the IBM HTTP Server plug-in for WebSphere Application Server.
+Install and configure IBM HTTP Server either on the same server as WebSphere Application Server or on a remote server.
+To enable cross-origin resource sharing (CORS), you can set the curam.rest.allowedOrigins property for the REST application on your application server, or install the IBM HTTP Server plug-in for WebSphere Application Server.